microsoft/azure-health-data-services-workshop/Challenge-03 - Ingest to FHIR/Readme.md

 Visit the FHIR Loader (OSS) repository [here](https://github.com/microsoft/fhir-loader) and read the documentation for more info on the operating principles of the application.

 1. In Azure Portal, navigate to the Blob Storage account that was created for FHIR Loader in Challenge-01.
-Go to **Portal -> Resource Group -> Storage account** (the name of the Storage account will end in "fssa").
+Go to **Portal -> Resource Group -> Storage account** (the name of the Storage account will end in "impsa").

 <img src="./media/FHIR-Bulk_Loader_Blob_Storage_edit.png" height="428">